pyates86/start_engineering/README.md

 ## Security

+Computer security, or cybersecurity, is the practice of protecting computers, networks, and data from unauthorized access, attacks, or damage.
+It involves techniques like encryption, firewalls, and authentication to safeguard systems against threats such as malware, phishing, or data breaches.
+Cybersecurity ensures confidentiality, integrity, and availability of information in applications like online banking or cloud storage.

+Software engineers learn cybersecurity to build secure applications, protect user data, and prevent vulnerabilities in code.
+It’s critical for designing APIs, securing cloud services, and mitigating risks like SQL injection or cross-site scripting.
+Understanding security helps engineers comply with regulations and maintain user trust, while expertise in this field is vital for careers in web development, DevOps, and system administration.

  | Topic         | Description   |
  | :------------ | :-----------: |
  | TODO          | TODO          |

 ## Virtualisation

+Virtualization is the creation of virtual versions of computing resources, such as servers, operating systems, or storage, using software called hypervisors (e.g., VMware, VirtualBox).
+It allows multiple virtual machines to run on a single physical machine, isolating environments while sharing hardware resources, enabling efficient testing, development, or cloud computing.

+Software engineers learn virtualization to build and test applications in isolated, reproducible environments, like simulating different operating systems.
+It’s crucial for DevOps, cloud platforms (e.g., AWS, Azure), and containerization (e.g., Docker), optimizing resource use and scalability.
+Understanding virtualization enhances skills in system deployment and management, boosting career prospects in cloud-based and enterprise development.

  | Topic         | Description   |
  | :------------ | :-----------: |